 Sugar has two distinct characteristics that make it harmful.

 First, sugar is addictive.
 Scientists have discovered is that sugar is every bit as addictive as cigarettes, alcohol, and even hard drugs.
 Rats that have become addicted to sugar act the same and have the same brain chemistry as rats addicted to those other “hard” drugs.
 So when you try to take sugar away from your children and they go crazy you know that you are experiencing addictive behavior.
 This is why we as adults also have a hard time staying away from the white stuff.
 Sugar has a powerful grip on us and seeing sugar as addiction explains a lot of the behavior we see around sugar, including binging, cravings and even yo-yo dieting.
-If you feel constantly pulled by sugar’s sweet song, you are not alone.

 Second, sugar damages the body and it does so through three mechanisms.

-Sugar is at least partly responsible for the ever growing epidemic of obesity, diabetes, and even heart disease and it even affects the brains and moods of our children.
+Sugar is at least partly responsible for the ever-growing epidemic of obesity, diabetes, and even heart disease and it even affects the brains and moods of our children.

 For most of us, completely eliminating sugar from our children’s diet is an impossible task.
 Not only do we have to face our children’s and our own addiction, but our children are out of our sight for much of the day – especially as they grow older.